Your Injectable

 What is Injectable PrEP?

 Injectable PrEP (long-acting cabotegravir) has recently been approved for use in Canada.
 This breakthrough allows for bi-monthly injections, offering a convenient alternative to daily pills.
+It is highly effective at HIV prevention and can be used by all genders.
+(The twice a year shot is not yet available in Canada)

 While it’s not a vaccine, regular administration ensures continuous HIV prevention, empowering you to maintain your health with confidence.
+Most pay $0 for it with us now too!

 How to get Injectable PrEP?